allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

-    "outliers": <relative path to outlier JSON>,    //< optional "centroids": <relative path to centroids JSON>, //< optional "bounds": <relative path to bounds JSON>        //< optional }
+    "outliers": <relative path to outlier JSON>,    //< optional "centroids": <relative path to centroids JSON>, //< optional "bounds": <relative path to bounds JSON>        //< optional "backdrops": <array of backdrop image sets>     //< optional, see 1.
+Backdrops for more details }

-*Note: all paths are relative to the location of the manifest file.
 ```

+*Note: all paths are relative to the location of the manifest file.*

 Note that the `outliers`, `centroids`, and `bounds` files are optional, but certain features of Timelapse-Colorizer won't work without them.